How to Use Behavioural Science to Build New Habits

 Or, for the second example, you walk to the kitchen, open the fridge and grab a cake and start to eat.

 Your routine determines how habits work and whether they are good or bad habits.

 Once the action is being completed you will gain an instant reward, that’s what your brain expects once it starts to work on a new habit or even old habits.

 The first reward (following the examples above) is you saw the latest news and replied to a friend.

 The next reward is to satisfy hunger or it’s the only way to feel more awake.

-The loop is originally explained in the How Habits Work and Why We Do the Things We Do by Charles Dughig
+The loop is initially explained in the How Habits Work and Why We Do the Things We Do by Charles Dughig

 I summed it up as much as I can but if you want more details and more examples then you can get the book here.

 Focus on only one habit at a time, don’t overwhelm yourself with building new habits at once.

 You want to give 100% to this one new habit, so choose wisely.

 If you want to lose weight don’t start with exercising 1 hour every day you will less likely to stick with it, start with only 10 minutes a day.

 Make it so easy that your brain hardly gets a chance to give excuses for not doing it.

 After choosing which habits you want to work on, try to see if you can turn them into smaller habits.

 Small habits are easier to stick to and will help you build new bigger habits in the long run.

 So for example, you want to read more books, don’t just start to buy all the books you can get, and start reading.

 Since you now know how habits work from a scientific approach, it can be easy to figure out how to form a trigger to build new habits.

 If you want to build a habit of studying, a simple trigger can be putting a pen and a notebook on the desk where you can see it.